mieubrisse/personal-writing/you-need-an-exobrain/post.md

 We shoot ourselves in the foot.

-To save yourself from poor judgment, Clear Thinking advocates protective systems built when you're thinking clearly.
+To save yourself from poor judgment, build protective systems when you're thinking clearly.

 These can be rules:

-- "I don't make decisions on the day I get big news" (guards against emotion default)
+- "I don't make decisions the day I get big news" (guards against emotion default)
-- "I don't respond when I'm feeling worked up" (guards against ego and emotion defaults)
+- "I don't respond when I'm feeling stressed" (guards against ego and emotion defaults)
 - "I diversify my portfolio regardless of what the market is doing" (guards against emotion and social defaults)
-- "I don't make commitments on the phone" (guards against social default)
+- "I don't make commitments on the phone" (guards against social pressure default)
 - "I don't eat after 8pm" (guards against inertia and emotion defaults)

 Or they can be [Ulysses pacts](https://en.wikipedia.org/wiki/Ulysses_pact), to remove the option to make bad choices: